Last updated on February 20, 2023 by Wandering our World

-In general, we would say that the beaches in Phuket are better than the beaches in Bali, mainly due to the sand being softer, and the water being calmer, warmer and better for swimming.
+But in general, we would say that the beaches in Phuket are better than the beaches in Bali, mainly due to the sand being softer, and the water being calmer, warmer and better for swimming.

 Phuket’s famous beaches include Kata Beach, which offers a busy slice of paradise with street vendors, fancy hotels, and beach activities (such as snorkeling).

 Freedom Beach offers a more serene choice, whilst still providing convenient access to food vendors and beach chairs.
-You should expect a livelier beach experience in Phuket than in Bali.

 Although Phuket has the better beaches, Phuket is also lively, a bit chaotic at times, developed, and can get very busy.